 A deferred inflow of resources is an acquisition of net position by the government that is applicable to a future reporting period.
 Balances of deferred inflows of resources may be presented on the statements of plan net position as aggregations of different types of deferred amounts.
 Deferred inflows of resources related to pension on the statements of change to fiduciary net position are composed of amounts related to differences between the RHBT's contributions and proportionate share of contributions.
-Deferred inflows of resources related to other-post employment benefits relate to differences between expected and actual experience, changes in assumptions and changes in proportion and differences between employer contributions and proportionate share of contributions.
+Deferred inflows of resources related to other-post employment benefits relate to differences between expected and actual experience, changes in assumptions, net difference between expected and actual investment earnings and changes in proportion and differences between employer contributions and proportionate share of contributions.